Step 6, Set up the Magento file system owner

 This section discusses how to create the Magento file system owner.
 (Magento file system owner is another term for the command-line user.)

-Enter the following command as a user with
+To create the Magento file system owner, enter the following command as a user with

 To give the user a password, enter the following command as a user with